near-ndc/voting-v1/voting_body/README.md

 Spam proposals are removed, and the bond is slashed (sent to the community treasury).

-A proposal is **rejected** if voting time is over (proposal is not in progress any more), and it was not approved nor marked as spam.
+A proposal is **rejected** if voting time is over (proposal is not in progress anymore), and it was not approved nor marked as spam.

 ### Quorums and Thresholds